glycerine/zygomys/README.md

 It is ideally suited for driving complex configurations and providng your project with a domain specific language customized to your challenges.
+The example snippets in the tests/*.dsl provide many examples.
+The full documentation can be found in the [Wiki](https://github.com/glycerine/godiesel/wiki).

 Brief list of implemented features.